Franklin County is named for Benjamin Franklin, who was a signer of the Declaration of Independence and who lived from 1706 to 1790.

 Contractor: Misho & Grant General Contractors of Seattle

-Note: The first courthouse was a log structure built in 1884 at Ainsworth at a cost of $800.
+History: The first courthouse was a log structure built in 1884 at Ainsworth at a cost of $800.
 In 1887, the courthouse was moved to a site in Pasco.
-The present courthouse was constructed at a cost of $74,215.
+The second and present courthouse was constructed in 1912 to 1913 at a cost of $74,215.
 The cost of construction of the addition was $1,166,000.

 See: The Juvenile Court is located across the Columbia River in Kennewick in Benton County.